Contents

 Skylight Cost Aspects.

-A lot of standard-sized skylights cost $150 to $3,500.
-The bigger the skylight, the greater the price.
-If your roof opening doesn’t fit among the listed below sizes, anticipate to pay a minimum of 25% more for the system than the next-closest standard choice on this list.
+Most standard-sized skylights cost $150 to $3,500.
+The bigger the skylight, the greater the rate.
+If your roof opening does not fit among the below sizes, expect to pay at least 25% more for the system than the next-closest requirement choice on this list.

 16-by-16 inches$ 150– $600.